FlamingoFiesta/Chatgpt-Claude_telegram_bot_with_payment_system/README.md

     - In the form of "1.xx", xx being the percentage of profit you want
        - 1.10 for 10%, 1.05 for 5% etc.

 - Check user balance before making the API call and prompt them to top-up if it's too low.
-Can be turned off by changing the persona deduction rates to 0
+Can be turned off by changing the role deduction rates to 0

 - Tracking the balance in euros and tokens.
 The default is in euros, advanced users and switch to the token system, the functions are there.